ayowilfred95/HNG-Stage1/README.md

+# To start the server, run the command below in your terminal
-run go run main.go to start the server
+go run main.go